slavielle/grabbag/doc/path-and-query.md

 ]
 ```

-We request same objects pretty the same (my/object/%any/continues/%any), but we plitted it and added an embedded path-array having its own result scope.
-The whole result will now be something like this :
+we request same objects using the same path (my/object/%any/continues/%any), but each path-array produce its own result array
+and the result looks now like this :

 ```php
 [ // Result scope #1